samunemeth/E-paper-Clock/README.md

   - Calibrate the ADC a bit more.
   - Critical battery mode, stop operation.
   - Manual time settings. *(This is hard to do btw.)*
-  - Look at "TODO" labeled commets.
+  - Look at "TODO" labeled comments.
   - Clean up `platformio.ini` file.

 **Test**